bakaphp/canvas-core/.github/pull_request_template.md

+Version: The version of the package where the fix has been made.

 Description:

 Add an overview of the changes that your pr introduces, be short,concise and if there are any new libraries, please list them.